top of page

 raspberry

-Green is designed for patients with limited tongue mobility, helping restore its range of motion.
+Green is designed for patients with limited tongue mobility, helping them regain strength, control, and a fuller range of motion.

-The initial size and structure encourage extensive movement, as each ring has a thin layer in the center for the tongue to melt and navigate through, promoting both broad and precise motions.
+How?
+Each ring has a thin center layer for the tongue to melt and navigate through, promoting controlled and extended motion.

 fresh